SAFETY REGULATIONS FOR VISITING THE MUSEUM :

 Admission fees:

-Reduced*: € 3 Children and young people (aged 6-18), pupils, students, people with special needs, civil servants, members of the Austrian armed forces
+Reduced : € 4 Children and young people (aged 6-17), students, people with special needs, civil servants

 Photography permit: € 2 – required for all cameras including smartphones.
 This permit does not include any rights to republication.